 A wooden desktop is commonly preferred for a traditional writing or modern standing desk.
 It’s often paired with an all-wooden frame and desk accessory, but in recent times, wooden desktops are also used with metal frames and office chairs.
 However, a desk with a wooden top may be prone to desk stains over time.

 This type also adds elegance and antiquity to the home office space or living room.
-So, if you can properly maintain it and regularly polish the surface, a wooden desk top can be an ideal attention to the space.
+So, if you can properly maintain it and regularly polish the surface, a wooden desktop can give ideal attention to the space.

 To add a modern touch to your home office and increase the illusion of light, consider purchasing a desk with a glass top.
 When paired with a metal or wooden frame, a writing desk with a glass top can expand the visual space and make the furniture in the room appear lighter.
 It is also easy to clean with a simple glass-cleaning solution; however, placing sharp objects on the surface can lead to scratches that may be unsightly.